syncfusion-content/javascript-docs/js/TreeGrid/Searching.md

 The following image depicts the output of above code example
 ![](Searching_images/SearchHierarchyModes_img1.png)

-The above screen shot shows TreeGrid filter with `child` filter mode.
+The above screenshot shows Tree Grid with `child` search mode.